mikjo/bigitr/README.md

 to remove any of the directories; Bigitr will re-create them as necessary.
 The logs are voluminous, and contain errors and output created while Bigtr is running.
 This includes errors and output from hooks.
-The logs will be compressed.
+The logs will be compressed unless `global.compresslogs` is set to `false`.
 They are intended to be potentially useful for forensic investigation when things go wrong.

 In order to share configuration between users, it is best to use environment variables for variable parts of the path.
 A typical